gonzho000/chpc/README.md

  ![proto3 without screen](./m_proto3_noscreen.jpg)

  This is prototype 2 (PCB v1.0).
- 1602 is the best choise.
+ 1602 is the best choice.

  ![proto2](./m_proto2.jpg)